 - Work in conjunction with the Community Development Support Association (CDSA) to provide emergency system repairs for low- to moderate-income single-family owner-occupied homes, barrier removal for low- to moderate- income homes and project delivery costs associated with housing program and other HUD programs for housing.
 The number expected to be assisted is approximately 25 households per year.
 The objective is to provide decent affordable housing with an outcome of accessibility/availability.

 The City may issue Certification of Consistency to the Consolidated Plan for other federal application assistance when development proposals compliment affordable housing priorities and objectives of the Annual Plan.
 Although a low CDBG priority, affordable rental development and rehabilitation is strongly encouraged.
 Non-profit and/or for-profit development enterprises can apply for competitive housing resources such as HOME, Low Income Housing Tax Credits, Federal Home Loan Bank of Topeka-Affordable Housing Program, State Housing Trust Fund, USHUD Youth Build, local faith-based initiatives similar to Group Work Camps, and/or REI’s various housing programs.
+The CDSA will carry out a multi-unit residential rehabilitation project that will add 14 rental units upon completion.

 Organizations receiving CDBG assistance are encouraged to pursue additional leveraging funds through avenues such as private donations, competitive grants, foundations or federal programs.